Leeds in top 40 most international universities

 Awards from the Global Challenges Research Fund and the Newton Fund include research aimed at improving the quality of life for people in developing countries.

 In 2018, the University also received more than €19m in funding from the prestigious and highly selective European Research Council (ERC).
-The figure places Leeds in the top 10 recipients of ERC funding among UK universities for the first timeA world of opportunities
+The figure places Leeds in the top 10 recipients of ERC funding among UK universities for the first time.

 Last week the University signed a new partnership agreement with one of Europe’s largest research and educational institutions.